nablabits/cuda-grid-estimation/README.md

 ```

 ### Debug
-If you are trying to debug the code, it's always a good idea to run the executables with `compute-sanitizer` which is part of the CUDA toolkit:
+If you are trying to debug the code, it's always a good idea to run the executables with `compute-sanitizer` which is part of the CUDA toolkit and it will complain if you are doing something fishy:

 ```bash
 compute-sanitizer ./bin/grid
 ```

-## Making Sense

-### File Structure
+## File Structure
-(may not be necessary)

-### Logic Flow
+Here's a brief explanation of the directories tree:
+- `cpp`: Main C++ implementation
+    - `inc`: header files for the main functions
+        - `cuda_functions.h`: a header file containing the specific sizes of the grids sent to a cuda kernel.
+Put it another way, an intermediate step between a wrapper function and the cuda kernel.
+        - `kernels.h`: the main fuctions executed on the device (i.e., the GPU).
+        - `utils.h`: some utility functions.
+        - `wrappers.h`: it contains functions that wrap actions so the `main` routine will have a few logic blocks matching up the descriptions in the jupyter notebook.
+    - `src`: the source code of the implementation
+        - `grid.cu`: the main routine of the implementation
+        - `tests.cs`: the test suite
+- `notebooks`: it contains the the notebook with the python equivalent along with some inline annotations and comments.

 ## Resources

-### Getting Started with CUDA and C++

-### Additional Resources
-I'd guess that not a lot of people will reach this part alive and if they do they will be unlikely
-to check these references.
-If you are in that negligible tier, here you go, though.
+I'd guess that not a lot of people will reach this part alive and if they do they will be unlikely to check these references.
+If you are in that negligible tier, though, here you go.

+In my learning journey these folks worked really well for me:

+- [CUDA programming guide](https://docs.nvidia.com/cuda/cuda-c-programming-guide/contents.html): this is a fundamental, you don't need to cover it all, but at least the two first chapters.
+Some of the examples are in the [cuda-samples](https://github.com/nablabits/cuda-samples) repo which is a bit hard to make sense if you are not familiar with `c++`
+- [An Even Easier Introduction to CUDA](https://courses.nvidia.com/courses/course-v1:DLI+T-AC-01+V1/) provided by NVIDIA is great once you have some familiarity with the programming guide as it will allow you to craft some actual code.
+- [Numba tutorial](https://github.com/nablabits/gtc2020-numba) that implements CUDA objects via Python in case you are familiar with the language